monero-ecosystem/monero-GUI-guide/monero-GUI-guide.md

 (2) **Sort & Filter:** Here you can filter out transactions between
     specific dates, or sort them by blockheight, date or amount.\
 (3) **Transaction list:** This area displays the sent and received
-    transactions of the currently selected account.
-Each transaction is displayed with the following information: `Amount`, `Blockheight`, `Date`, `Fee` (for outgoing transactions), `Confirmations`,
+    transactions of the currently selected account.\
+    For incoming transactions you will see: `Transaction type` (Received), `Amount`, `In` (your wallet's address which received this transaction and its label), and `Date`.
+Because of Monero's privacy-preserving technology, it's not possible to know the sender's address.
+Therefore, in order to know from who you are receiving each transaction, you should always remember to create and give a new subaddress for every person you will receive Monero from.\
+    For outgoing transactions you will see: `Transaction type` (Sent), `Amount`, `To` (the destination address or its Address Book name), and `Date`.\
+    By clicking on a transaction, you will see the following additional
+    information: `Fee` (outgoing transactions), `Confirmations`,
-    `Description` (optional), `Transaction ID`, `Transaction key`, and `Destination address`.
+    `Description` (optional), `Transaction ID`, `Transaction key`, and `Blockheight`.
 The transaction ID, the transaction key and the destination address can be used to prove that a payment was done in case of a dispute.
 The transaction keys and the descriptions (notes) are stored in the cache of your local wallet, therefore they cannot be recovered from the blockchain.\
 (4) **Details:** Clicking here will show you the following transaction
     details, when available: `Transaction ID`, `Date`, `Amount`, `Address`, `Payment ID`, `Integrated address`, `Transaction key`,